 Divorce Mediation – What Is It?

 Divorce mediation is a voluntary, confidential process in which a couple negotiates a divorce agreement with the help of a trained, impartial third party known as a mediator.
 Mediation has a large number of benefits when compared with other approaches.
+Normally it is done in person but online mediation is also possible using videoconferencing.

 At the beginning, the couple and the mediator review and sign an “agreement to mediate” which sets out the guiding principles and ground rules for the mediation.
 A series of sessions then take place in which the mediator facilitates discussions regarding division of assets and debts, spousal support, and, if minor children are involved, child support and a parenting plan.
 Typically numerous decisions will need to be made.
 The mediation sessions take place in an informal, comfortable setting.
 Usually the mediator will mediate with the couple together in “joint sessions” but sometimes with everyone’s agreement the mediator will meet separately with each spouse.